mentor

 Signing up

-Alumni can sign up any time by visiting the Phi Psi Connect portal.
-You can choose to mentor an Oregon Alpha undergraduate or get paired with students from any chapter.
-Once you sign up, we’ll look to see if there is a good match for you in the Fall and reach out to you.
+Alumni can sign up any time by visiting the Phi Psi Portal and clicking on the “Continue with FSID” button to register for your portal account.
+Once you are logged in, click on the MAP icon to get to the Mentoring Advantage Program page and look for the “Sign up to be a MAP mentor for 2024-25 school year”.
+Once you sign up, we’ll look to see if there is a good match for you and reach out to you.

 questions?

-If you have any questions about what’s involved or how to sign up, email Mark Billings.
+If you have any questions about what’s involved or how to sign up, email Grant Kimball.

 committee chair